5 mins read

 • Parivrtta Trikonasana (Revolved Triangle)

-Everyone responds to yoga differently.
+Everyone responds to Yoga differently.

 The stomach is a fascinating organ that's closely linked to our emotions.